 UNC Rheumatology Fellowship Program

-Be sure to check out our new 2020 Rheumatology Fellowship Program Video to learn what makes our training program uniquely suited to your needs and interests!
+Be sure to check out our Rheumatology Fellowship Program Video to learn what makes our training program uniquely suited to your needs and interests!

 Our program offers two tracks for trainees interested in a career in rheumatology:

 - The Clinical Track is an accredited ACGME (Accreditation Council for Graduate Medical Education) two-year program.
 Fellows completing this training will be board-eligible in rheumatology and fully prepared to enter clinical practice or a clinical career in academic medicine.

 - In addition to clinical training, fellows electing the Research Track will devote an additional year or more to complete a specialized, mentored research program.
 Our goal is to prepare interested fellows to become independent academic physician-scientists.